-Gaussians
+Understanding Gaussians

 To start at the beginning: the normal distribution is a probability distribution: a mathematical object that describes a process by which you can sample data.
 Here is an example.
-If I measure the height of 1000 female soldiers in the US army, and plot the results in a histogram, here is what that might look like.
+If I measure the height of about 2000 female soldiers in the US army, and plot the results in a histogram, here is what that might look like.

 You can see that the data is clustered around the mean value.
 Another way of saying this is that the distribution has a definite scale.
 That is, even though people can have all sorts of heights, there are clear limits.
 You might see somebody who is 1 meter taller than the mean, and it might theoretically be possible to be 2 meters taller than the mean, but that’s it.
 People will never be 3 or 4 meters taller than the mean, no matter how many people you see.
+The distribution still assigns this event some probability density, since we can never be sure, but it’s astronomically small.

 The definite scale of the height distribution is why we can have doors.
 We know that heights will fall in a certain range, so we can build for that.
 There are a few distributions like this with a definite scale, but the Gaussian is the most famous one.
 You can see in the plot above that it has a kind of “bell” shape—it’s also called the bell curve—which trails off smoothly as we get further from the mean, first slowly and then dropping rapidly, and then flattening out quickly.
 If we make the bins in our histogram smaller, and increase the sample size so they are still filled up, we can see the shape appear more clearly.

 This is called a multivariate normal distribution.
-Like the one-dimensional (_uni_variate) version, the data is clustered around a central value.
+Like the one-dimensional (univariate) version, the data is clustered around a central value.

 Most descriptions you will read of the Gaussian distribution will focus on the way it is used to describe or approximate the real world: its use as a model.
 This is a typical statistics approach, and it comes with a lot of baggage that we will not discuss here.